Computer-Based IELTS Exam: 5 Things To Keep in Mind

-The IELTS has been traditionally conducted as a paper-based English test for almost three decades now.
-However, with the emergence of better computer-based technologies, the increasing trend of using technology to deliver education and testing, IELTS has now introduced computer-based tests (CBT) in addition to the existing paper-based tests (PBT) in Australia this year.
-The option was available for IELTS test-takers for UK Visas and Immigration since March 2016.
+IELTS has been traditionally conducted as a paper-based test for almost three decades now.
+However, with the emergence of computer-based technologies and its increasing trend to deliver education and tests, IELTS has now introduced a computer-based IELTS test, commonly known as CBT.
+In addition to the existing paper-based test (PBT), the Computer-based IELTS was first introduced in Australia in December 2017.

 If you are a test-taker, here are five crucial points you must keep in mind about the IELTS CBT: